lavkarbo/appsec-fundamentals-authn-authz-cs/ex-11/doc/quotes_code_config.md

 We need to create a new Microsoft Entra ID App Registration for Quotes Api.

-Using the procedure from [exercise-10](../../ex-10/doc/registering_api_in_azure_ad.md) create a new app registration.
+Using the procedure from [exercise 10](../../ex-10/doc/registering_api_in_azure_ad.md) create a new app registration.
 The important values will be:
 * Name: **(initial)-appsec-course-quotes-api**
 * Expose an api and add scope: **Quote.Read**
 * Give the episodes api permission to use the **Quote.Read** scope